vineetha1996/BoardGameDevelopment/README.md

 ## Team Communication and Participation:

-We will conduct few stand-up meetings in Colden Hall or Horizons West, and also communicate through phone calls, e-mails, WhatsApp group, Skype for Business, etc.
+We will conduct few stand-up meetings in Horizons West apartments, and also communicate through zoom calls, phone calls, e-mails, WhatsApp group, Skype for Business, etc.
 If any non-participating team member is present in our group, we will encourage him/her by allocating at least a small and interesting task and make him/her actively participate in the project.

 ## Team Members Contributions: